 After having had various indoor jobs, I never really felt settled and always had a passion for the outdoors.
 During my time with Trees for Life, I worked towards my Level 1 Deer Stalking Certificate, a chainsaw qualification, completing outdoor first aid training and getting hands on experience with the deer stalker on the estate.

 Louise – Tree nursery horticulture trainee

 I wanted to work in conservation because the warming climate and degrading biosphere is the most pressing issue of our time.
-I also have always had a great interest in the Highlands and am excited at the opportunity to work with an organisation that is regenerating the forests and wildlife.
+I also have always had a great interest in the Highlands and was excited at the opportunity to work with an organisation that is regenerating the forests and wildlife.

 Callum – Deer and Estate Management trainee